RayCC51/md2html/README.md

 - does not support
     - underscore(_) for bold, itallic. ex) "\_em\_" is not itallic
     - other elements inside list
-    - definition list (dl dt dd)
     - emoji shortcode like (:smile:). just use 😀 directly
+- HTMl
+    - support <details>, <summary>
+    - other html tags are not allowed
 - text above the "===" or "---" line does not converted to heading
-- can not use html tags
 - diffrent (-*+) in the same ul is supported
 - does not detect url link automatically
 - more then 5 backtick codeblock not working